thoughtbot/laptop/CONTRIBUTING.md

 4) A reminder: be extra sure to render the installation files before issuing a pull request.

+5) (Extra credit, linux only): run the vagrant-supplied automated test suite to test your changes on the supported linux distributions, as described in TESTING.md.
+You will need > 15gb of disk space, lots of bandwidth, and oodles of CPU and RAM.

 Supporting additional distros or operating systems
 ==================================================